Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: An application: generalized Petersen graphs

+Given a spanning tree $T$ of $X$, the voltage assignment $\zeta\colon A(X)\to K$ is said to be {\em $T$-reduced} if the voltages on the tree arcs equal the identity element in $K$.
+In \cite{GrT2} it is shown that every regular covering graph $\tilde{X}$ of a graph $X$ can be derived from a $T$-reduced voltage assignment $\zeta$ with respect to an arbitrary fixed spanning tree $T$ of $X$.

+The problem of whether an automorphism $\alpha$ of $X$ lifts or not is expressed in terms of voltages as follows.
+Given $\alpha\in\Aut X$ and the set of fundamental closed walks $\mathcal{C}$ based at a fixed vertex $v\in V (X)$, we define $\bar{\alpha}=\{(\zeta(C),\zeta(C^\alpha))\mid C\in\mathcal{C}\}\subseteq K\times K$.
+Note that if $K$ is abelian, $\bar{\alpha}$ does not depend on the choice of the base vertex, and the fundamental closed walks at $v$ can be substituted by the fundamental cycles generated by the cotree arcs of $X$.
+Also, from the definition, it is clear that for a $T$-reduced voltage assignment $\zeta$ the derived graph $X\times_\zeta K$ is connected if and only if the voltages of the cotree arcs generate the voltage group $K$.
+It was proved in \cite[Theorem~4.2]{M} that, given a connected regular cover $X \times_\zeta K$ of a graph $X$ derived from a voltage assignment $\zeta$ with the voltage group $K,$ then an automorphism $\alpha$ of $X$ lifts if and only if $\bar{\alpha}$ is a function which extends to an automorphism of $K$.

-{\bf Proof of Theorem~6.1.}\quad We split the proof into two parts.
+{\bf Proof of Theorem~6.1.} \quad Our proof uses the above two steps approach.
 In the first part we show that every edge-transitive generalized Petersen graph $\Ga$ is a regular cyclic cover either of the cube or of the Petersen graph (such that $\Aut(\Ga)$ projects).
 In the second part we determine all such covers.